zvjaceslavs/intshare/Operating_Systems/Windows/template_agentless_storage_and_processor_statistics/5.4/README.md

 # OS Windows WMI

-## Description

-## Overview Template for receiving stats with zbxwmi script.
-This method allows to retrieve stats remotely by WMI without installing agent to OS.
-You can get script from: <https://github.com/13hakta/zbxwmi> - with tips and installation manual.
-Requires python 3 script (check link above). ## Author Vitaly Chekryzhev

 ## Overview

 Template for receiving stats with zbxwmi script.
 This method allows to retrieve stats remotely by WMI without installing agent to OS.